 Ready to become the master of ribs Join my members-only group The Grill Squad to access my Ribs Master Class (and so much more!) to increase your confidence of all things BBQ.
 Let me help you make better BBQ, feed the people you love, and become a backyard BBQ hero!

 Hot and Fast Ribs: Flavorful and Tender in Under 4 Hours

-- Season liberally with the "secret" sweet rub and prepare your grill for indirect grilling.
-The target temperature on your grill is 300 degrees F. Use fruit woods like apple, peach, cherry, or hardwoods like hickory or oak.
-Place the ribs on the grill, close the lid and cook for 2 1/2 hours at 300 degrees.
+- Preheat the grill.
+Prepare your grill for indirect grilling.
+The target temperature on your grill should be 300 degrees F. I recommend using fruit woods like apple, peach, cherry, or hardwoods like hickory or oak for this recipe.

-- After your ribs have cooked for 2 1/2 hours, place a large sheet of tin foil on a flat surface.
+- Make the braise.
+After your ribs have cooked for 2 1/2 hours, place a large sheet of tin foil on a flat surface.
 Remove the ribs from the grill and place on the foil bone side up.
 Fold up the corners of the foil to create a well around the ribs.
 Top with the brown sugar, butter, and pour on the apple cider.

 - Finish grilling.
 Close the foil tightly around the ribs and crimp to seal.
 Return the ribs to the 300 degree F grill for another hour to hour and fifteen minutes.